Central limit theorems for bounded random variables under belief

 \textbf{Abstract}.
-Recently a new type of central limit theorem for belief functions was given in Epstein and Seo \cite{ES}.
-In this paper, we generalize the result in Epstein and Seo \cite{ES} from Bernoulli random variables to general bounded random variables.
+Recently a new type of central limit theorem for belief functions was given in Epstein et al. \cite{ES1}.
+In this paper, we generalize the central limit theorem in Epstein et al. \cite{ES1} to accommodate general bounded random variables.
 These results are natural extension of the classical central limit theory for additive probability measures.

 {\textbf{Key words}. }central limit theorem, belief measure, non-additive measure